When you'll get your first payment

 We have tips and tools for budgeting and managing your money during this time.

 Once you’ve completed your claim check your Centrelink online account through myGov.
-It will tell you when:
+It will tell you all of the following, when:

 - we’ve accepted your claim